carpentries-incubator/swc_github_flow/for_novice_contributors.md

     `git commit -m “Fixed typos in solution” `

     or

     `git add 03-create.md`

-    `git commit -m “Update 'Moving and Copying example'” `
+    `git commit -m “Update 'Moving and Copying example' ” `

 6. Staying on the same branch, push your local edited branch to your fork of the lesson on GitHub with `git push origin newbranchname`.